 The solution to poverty, malnutrition, and hunger was growing in their own backyards.

-Putting their engineering and business acumen to work, they went back to Cambridge to devise a proprietary extraction and leaf processing system that could be brought closer to the farmers, adding value and jobs on the ground, and producing the highest quality natural moringa products nature has to offer.
+The more they learned about the harmful chemicals in synthetic cosmetics, the more passionate they became about bringing conscious consumers a natural alternative that actually worked.
+Putting their engineering and business acumen to work, they went back to Cambridge to devise a proprietary extraction system that could be brought closer to the farmers, adding value and jobs on the ground, and producing the highest quality natural oil nature has to offer.